pfenninglab/custom_ArchR_genomes_and_annotations/README.md

 ## make arrows w/ these custom annotations
 myCustomArrows <- createArrowFiles(
-  ..., ## fill this out w/ your sample relevant details geneAnnotation = getGeneAnnotation, # genomeAnnotation = getGenomeAnnotation,
+  ..., ## fill this out w/ your sample relevant details geneAnnotation = geneAnnotation, genomeAnnotation = genomeAnnotation,
   ... # any other paramters
 )